Woman standing in front of a brick wall. She faces to the side and has a book over her face. She appears exasperated.

 • I am not in network with any insurance plans and do not provide documentation for out-of-network reimbursement.

 • I offer primarily 45/50-minute sessions at a rate of $225 per session.
-60-minute sessions may be available at a rate of $300.
-These are subject to availability on a case-by-case basis.
+If you’d like 60-minute sessions, please ask about my current availability.
+Initial sessions are 90 minutes and are $450.

 Book your session